ComethTheNerd/sempiler/README.md

 Check out the [documentation](http://sempiler.com)

+## Visual Studio Code Extension

+You can get the Sempiler extension for Visual Studio Code from the [marketplace](https://marketplace.visualstudio.com/items?itemName=QuantumCommune.sempiler)

 ## Examples

 Examples for different source and target language combinations can be found in the [`examples`](examples) folder